 For the print edition, we particularly welcome the submission of articles and essays under 30,000 words (including footnotes).
 Articles above 35,000 words are strongly discouraged.
 These guidelines will be a factor in consideration for publication.
 While the Journal is a general interest publication, we presume that most readers will have at least a basic understanding of key ideas in the field of international law and encourage authors to cite to these basic tenets with footnotes rather than extensive exposition.

 We accept article submissions from practicing attorneys and legal scholars, as well as Ph.D. and S.J.D./J.S.D. students.
 Current J.D. and LL.M. students at the Yale Law School are not eligible to publish articles in YJIL’s print edition, though we encourage those students to submit Notes and some features as advertised by YJIL Online.
 Current J.D. and LL.M. students at other schools are not eligible to publish in YJIL’s print edition.

 Submitting Articles to YJIL

-YJIL has now accepted all Articles for Issue 2 of Volume 43 and will begin reviewing Submissions for Issue 1 of Volume 44 in early 2018.
-For the next Submissions cycle, YJIL will be transitioning to Scholastica and will no longer be accepting Articles via ExpressO.
+YJIL is currently reviewing Submissions for Issue 1 of Volume 44.
+Please note that YJIL has transitioned to Scholastica and will no longer be accepting Articles via ExpressO.

 YJIL requires that all articles be submitted through the Scholastica online submission system.
 Articles not submitted through this platform will not be considered.
 We also request that all authors attach a résumé or CV to their submission.
 Due to the high volume of submissions the Journal receives, we regret that we are unable to offer feedback on submitted drafts not accepted for publication.
 The Journal will also not respond to direct email inquiries regarding the status of an article’s review.